Aracho1/cv/README.md

 - Ruby, Rails, JavaScript
 - RSpec, Jasmine

+#### CS50 - CS50 is an introductory course in Computer Science taught by Harvard University
+- Abstraction, algorithms, data structures, encapsulation, security, and software engineering.
+- Languages: C, Python, SQL, HTML, CSS, and JavaScript

 #### London School of Economics (2013 - 2014) - *Master's in European Social Policy*

 #### University of Warwick (2009 - 2012) - *Bachelor's in Philosophy, Politics and Economics (PPE)*